-RÄTHEL & WOLF is a London-based jewellery brand founded by designers Sari Räthel and Ricarda Wolf.
+RÄTHEL & WOLF is a jewellery brand based between London and Berlin, founded by designers Sari Räthel and Ricarda Wolf.

 We established our eponymous label in London in 2017 following 10 years garnering varied experience in the jewellery world.

 We develop collections that focus on the body, creating luxury pieces that highlight, cover and contour.
 Our aim is to push boundaries and subvert the norms of body awareness through our collections and stories.
 No piercings are needed for any of our jewellery; each piece is designed to coexist in harmony with the body.